scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 Last but not least, two small warnings:

-* All of these techniques may crash (segmentation fault) the Python interpreter.
+* All of these techniques may crash (segmentation fault) the Python interpreter, which is (usually) due to bugs in the C code.
 * All the examples have been done on Linux, they *should* be possible on other operating systems.
+* You will need a C compiler for most of the examples.

 Python-C-Api
 ============